fbpx

 Spend 10 days living in step with the edible landscape of Takigahara: a rural community in Japan where people coexist with nature, and neither the mountains nor the long culture of food cultivation has moved for centuries.

-Held in a locally-owned and beautifully restored Japanese farmhouse nestled at the foot of Kurakake yama, this program provides an opportunity to embrace sustainable ways of living with nature and others.
+Held in a locally owned and beautifully restored Japanese farmhouse nestled at the foot of Kurakake-yama, this program provides an opportunity to embrace sustainable ways of living with nature and others.

-Farm-to-table breakfasts and chef-cooked dinners will be provided most days, and guests will be sleeping in shared accommodation in a space that has been furnished by some of the greats in contemporary design, including Zaha Hadid, Achille Castiglioni, Eero Saarinen and Jasper Morrison.
-As well as communal dining and relaxing areas, Takigahara Farm has a co-working and workshop space, an on-site café and a natural wine bar.
+Japanese breakfasts and innovative chef-cooked dinners will be provided most days, and guests will be sleeping in shared accommodation in a space that has been furnished by some of the greats in contemporary design, including Zaha Hadid, Achille Castiglioni, Eero Saarinen and Jasper Morrison.

 16 places only.